pyomeca/bioptim/README.md

 ##### Shooting.MULTIPLE

 Let's finish with `shooting_type = Shooting.MULTIPLE`,
-please not that this cannot be used with `keep_intermediates_points=False`.
+please note that this cannot be used with `keep_intermediates_points=False`.
-Also, the word `MULTIPLE` is used as a common terminology, to be able to execute DMS and COLLOCATION.
+Also, the word `MULTIPLE` is used to refer to direct multiple shooting.
-It refers to the fact there are several points per intervals, shooting points un DMS and collocation points in COLLOCATION.

 OdeSolver | <div style="width:110px">merge_phase</div>  | <div style="width:80px">Solution<br>Integrator</div> | Implemented | Comment|
 ----|-------------|-----------|:----:|:-----------:|